cavallimarko/UnityDocumentationOfflinePDFGenerator/README.md

 # Unity Documentation to PDF Converter

 A Python tool that converts Unity's offline documentation into a single, searchable PDF file.
-This tool preserves the documentation's structure while optimizing it for PDF reading.
+This tool preserves the documentation's structure and hierarchy based on Unity's official table of contents.

 ## Features

 - Converts Unity Manual documentation to a single PDF file
+- Maintains original documentation hierarchy from Unity's TOC
-- Maintains document hierarchy and structure
+- Preserves document structure and nesting levels
 - Optimizes text formatting and readability
 - Processes documentation in small batches to manage memory usage
 - Includes progress tracking and logging